Delegated payment

 - A client calls their advisor to buy a specific item before it sells out.
 The advisor acts immediately, confirms by message, and the client never visits the boutique.

 These are not edge cases.
 For the most valued clients — often only a few hundred per Maison per country, but with exceptional purchasing power — this is the expected mode of service.
-The Maison is trusted to act on their behalf.
-That is legitimate.

 The problem is not the intent.
 The problem is how it is executed today.